cran-task-views/Distributions/Distributions.md

   For non-parametric distributions, `r pkg("SimJoint")` offers various to simulate multivariate distributions with non-parametric marginals given a Pearson or Spearman correlation matrix.
-- *Unit sphere and other:* `r pkg("simdd")` provides a generator for the Fisher Bingham distribution on the unit sphere, the matrix Bingham distribution on a Grassmann manifold, the matrix Fisher distribution on SO(3), and the bivariate von Mises sin model on the torus.
-  `r pkg("uniformly")` provides sampling on various geometric shapes, such as spheres, ellipsoids, simplices.
-  `r pkg("watson")` allows simulating mixtures of Watson distributions.
 - *Tidyverse:* `r pkg("TidyDensity")` maps the RNG of `stats` (and `actuar`) distributions to a tidy `tibble` which allows to work with the rest of the `tidyverse`.